This Resident Evil 3 feels more like a reimagining, not just a remaster

 Yet the game industry’s clock ticks several beats quicker than the real world, and nothing quite makes you feel ancient like staring at a 20th anniversary remake of a game you vividly remember playing on release in your early 20s.

-Which is exactly what I was doing at Capcom last week.
+Which is exactly what I was doing at Capcom a couple weeks ago.
 The game in question was Resident Evil 3 and … gawd … it really has been 20 years since Resident Evil 3 : Nemesis, hasn’t it?

 A lot can and has changed in those 20 years.
 Babes become men.
 Norms become obsolete.
 And Resident Evils become Resident Evil Remakes.